 What are your next steps and ambitions?

 I am looking to expand the development work we do at Westcourt.
-I have a strong team of professionals within construction, surveying, legal and I intend to push on with building more retail sites, hopefully we can branch out with some smaller residential developments.
-I want to explore ventures outside my usual work; I am currently entertaining the idea of investing in the restaurant market and also because I am keen on fitness and health, I would like to think that one day I will own a gym.
+I have a strong team of professionals within construction, surveying and legal, and intend to push on with building more retail sites, hopefully we can branch out with some smaller residential developments.
+I want to explore ventures outside my usual work; I am currently entertaining the idea of investing in the restaurant market and also, because I am keen on fitness and health, I would like to think that one day I will own a gym.

 What did you enjoy most about being a student at Leeds Trinity?

 Leeds Trinity was smaller than a lot of the main universities and as such, I really liked the fact that it was easy to get to know people.
 I made some great friends and recently attended a reunion to celebrate the 20th year anniversary of the date we began college.
 My favourite aspect of my course was Theology; I loved philosophy and in Media I got to study gangster movies for my dissertation!